(nirmatrelvir tablets; ritonavir tablets)

 ↑ rifabutin

-Refer to rifabutin product label for further information on rifabutin dose reduction.
+Refer to the rifabutin prescribing information for further information on rifabutin dose reduction.

 Antipsychotics